schbm/schbm.github.io/_posts/2025-11-02-guide-erc4337-self-funding.markdown

 - Gas Sponsorship
 - and more...

-Within Ethereum the ERC-4337 standard defines the interface and the infrastructure needed to accomplish this.
+Within Ethereum, the ERC-4337 standard defines the interfaces and infrastructure required to achieve this functionality.
-This guide will show how to quickly spin up a contract prototype.
-Tho I will not go into the details on the topics like authentication and authorization which would be essential in a real life deployment scenario!
+This guide demonstrates how to quickly set up a contract prototype.
+However, it does not cover critical topics such as authentication and authorization, which are essential for any real-world deployment!

 # ERC-4337
 There is already extensive information available about this specification, so I will only provide a brief summary.